Oklahoma Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Pottawatomie County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Pottawatomie County that you need to transfer you would only need to order our forms once for all of your properties in Pottawatomie County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Pottawatomie County you only need to order once.

 Many states, including Oklahoma, mandate that a contractor, subcontractor, or other service provider first serve a preliminary notice on a property owner in order to preserve the rights to claim a mechanic's lien.
 The purpose of such notice is to make the owner aware of the parties involved in their construction job, which in turn protects the property from any "hidden liens" filed claimants who later come out of the woodwork.
 As is often the case in construction jobs, contractors employ persons below them who could have a lien claim even if the owner paid the first contractor in full.